lmparppei/Beat/README.md

 This started as a personal project as I needed a simple, multi-window and lightweight screenwriting application for my own films, preferrably using Fountain files.
 The ones that existed were weird, expensive and/or cumbersome or even lacked some pretty important features - such as automatic and visible scene numbering while writing.

+There is an iOS version on the way, scheduled for release in late 2019.
+It won't be free (very cheap though), but a big chunk of its code is still under GPL.

-I am an artist and a filmmaker, and my programming skills are somewhat limited.
+I am an artist and a filmmaker, so my programming skills are somewhat limited.
 I'm open to any suggestions, improvements, feedback and collaboration.

 ## Latest release: Beat 1.0.7b